 This shelter is for homeless women and children.
 Anchor Park's been helping at Clare House for over 15 years by providing a meal for residents.
-Currently, on the 3rd Friday, every other month, members provide meat dishs, salads, desserts, and loaves of bread.
-Clare House accepts donations of food, 2% milk, women's and children's clothing, toys, diapers, baby food and toiletries.
+Currently, on the 3rd Sunday of every month, members provide main dishes, salads, desserts, and loaves of bread.
+Clare House also accepts donations of food, 2% milk, women's and children's clothing, toys, diapers, baby food and toiletries.
 Clare House website

-(Fellowship In Service to Humanity) is an all-volunteer organization that provides three deals of meals to families temporarily without food or means.
-Anchor Park provides 240 cans of tuna fish each month for these specifically planned menus.
+(Fellowship In Service to Humanity) is an all-volunteer organization that provides three days of meals to families temporarily without food or means.
+Anchor Park provides tuna fish each month for these specifically planned menus.
+Our donation emphasis is 240 cans of tuna on the first Sunday of the month.
 A basket for donations is available by the church office.
 F.I.S.H website.

 The Social Justice Ministry